transientskp/tkp/documentation/trap/source/setup.rst

 (frontend and compute node recipes).
 The SIP recipes can be found in :file:`/opt/LofIm/lofar/lib/python2.6/dist-packages/lofarpipe/recipes`, but some of these have a slightly adjusted variant in the TKP recipes directory.
-The main TKP recipes directory also contains an example `trap-images.py` recipe which takes a list of images as input and searches them for transients.

 It is assumed you know how to edit the :file:`trap.cfg` and :file:`tasks.cfg` files, as well as set up parset and other files.
 For simplicity,